vert-x/mod-lang-clojure/README.md

 # mod-lang-clojure

-A fledgling Vert.x language implementation for Clojure
+The Clojure language implementation for Vert.x

 ## Usage